PAHO-ECC/Electronic-Immunization-Registry/README.md

 	<li>Basic information of the health status of the person.</li>
 </ul>

-<h3>AAppointments for future vaccinations/h3>
+<h3>Appointments for future vaccinations</h3>

-<p>This form provides the opportunity to add future appoitments for the person.</p>
+<p>This tab provides the opportunity to add future appoitments for the person.</p>

-<h3>Adverse Event Reporting/h3>
+<h3>Adverse Event Reporting</h3>

-<p>This form collects information on adverse events possibly attributable to vaccination for the person</p>
+<p>This tab collects information on adverse events possibly attributable to vaccination for the person</p>

 <p>&nbsp;</p>

 <h3>Contributions</h3>

 <p>This was developed for the Dominica Ministry of Health through the technical support of the Pan American Health Organization/World Health Organization (PAHO/WHO).
 The module was developed by Open Solutions (<a href="https://www.opensolutions.health/" rel="nofollow">https://www.opensolutions.health/</a>).
-The module was developed under the grant and financial support from&nbsp;<em>&#39;European Commission for Implementation of the Action European Union - WHO Health Systems Strengthening for Universal Healthcare Coverage&#39;</em>.</p>
+The module was developed under the grant and financial support from&nbsp;<em>&#39;USAID&#39;</em>.</p>